 This healthy turkey meatloaf recipe will leave you begging for seconds!
 It’s moist, packed with flavor, and lighter than traditional meatloaf!
 I just know your family will enjoy it.

-I believe I’ve mentioned this before, but I’m a man.
-I mean, at least when it comes to food.
+I believe I’ve mentioned this before, but I have a very manly appetite.

 I like meatballs.
 I like meatloaf.
 You can keep the salad, just give me the meat.

 Often, my husband and I go out to dinner and I order something ridiculously fattening and terrible for you and then he orders a salad.

 In those moments, I really consider shoving all those stupid lettuce leaves down the man’s throat until he chokes. <— But, I don’t.
 Because that’s murder and murder is wrong.

 I don’t want to end up on a Netflix documentary or something.